watson-developer-cloud/speech-javascript-sdk/README.md

 Options:
 * text - the text to speak
 * voice - the desired playback voice's name - see .getVoices().
 Note that the voices are language-specific.
+* customization_id - GUID of a custom voice model - omit to use the voice with no customization.
 * autoPlay - set to false to prevent the audio from automatically playing

 Relies on browser audio support: should work reliably in Chrome and Firefox on desktop and Android.
 Edge works with a little help.
 Safari and all iOS browsers do not seem to work yet.